 All-aluminum body structure; available supercharged V8 power; inspired handling characteristics; fantastic off-road capabilities

-Four Range Rover models are offered: base, HSE, Supercharged and Autobiography.
+Four Range Rover models are offered: base, HSE, Supercharge, and Autobiography.
 At the heart of every Range Rover is a 5.0L V8.
 In standard guise as equipped in base and HSE models, it produces 375 hp.
 In the Supercharged and Autobiography, it is fed through a twin-vortex system supercharger, which ups power significantly to 510 hp.
 Maximum speed on models so equipped is 155 mph., while fuel economy is 13 mpg city, 19 mpg highway.
 All Range Rovers make use of a new 8-speed ZF automatic gearbox, which features steering wheel paddles for complete driver control.

 All Range Rovers are equipped with Terrain Response 2 Auto, Land Rover's next-generation system of off-road control.
 The system provides enhanced capability across every terrain and automatically adapts to driving conditions and road surfaces.
-Additionally, Range Rovers feature permanent 4-wheel drive, with a 50/50 torque split front to rear and a two-speed transfer case for high and low ranges.
+Additionally, Range Rovers feature permanent four-wheel drive, with a 50/50 torque split front to rear and a two-speed transfer case for high and low ranges.

 Range Rovers include 19-inch alloy wheels, auto-leveling xenon headlights, power-folding and heated exterior mirrors, heated, rain-sensing wipers, front and rear parking sensors with display, grained leather in one of three colors, a choice of veneer appliques, power seating with heated front seats, a 380-watt Meridian sound system, three-zone climate control, Bluetooth hands-free connectivity, hard disk navigation on an 8-inch touchscreen and satellite and HD radio.